How to recognize and avoid 5 types of phishing attacks

 Interestingly, the report also identifies the most common approaches phishing emails use to “bait” victims.
 Often correspondence refers to “unusual activity” with the person’s account, with the need for immediate verification.
 But there are more creative approaches, including the offer of bogus deals, free pornographic content, or invoices that require payment (e.g. from Amazon).

-4. How to recognize a phishing site or phishing email
+How to recognize a phishing email or website

 Whenever you receive correspondence asking you to take action, ask yourself: does this person usually contact me for such requests via email?
 Be vigilant of the tone and language of the correspondence, including any subtle mistakes.
 Does anything seem unusual?
 Pay close attention to the “from” section and if suspicious, reply in a new email rather than directly.